rust-lang/rfcs/text/0000-target-tier-policy.md

   the standard library on the basis of a tier 3 target not implementing those portions.
-- Where possible, tier 3 targets may wish to provide documentation for the Rust community for how to build and run tests for the platform, ideally using emulation.
+- Where possible, tier 3 targets may wish to provide documentation for the Rust community for how to build and run tests for the target, ideally using emulation.
 - Tier 3 targets must not impose burden on the authors of pull requests, or other developers in the community, to maintain the target.
 In particular,